-After the triumphant return of the Mass Games, formerly titled “Arirang” and now called “Glorious Fatherland”, the DPRK have announced the extension of the games until the end of October!
+After the triumphant return of the Mass Games, formerly titled “Arirang” and now called “Glorious Fatherland”, the DPRK have announced the games are back for 2019!

 The reinvigorated Mass Games have been a massive hit — YPT’s tour groups have had nothing but praise for the world’s largest mass gymnastics event, featuring a living mural comprised of thousands of students, hundreds of dancers acting in concert to provide spectacular and unmissable spectacles, and several of the DPRK’s most renowned singers lending their formidable vocal prowess to the show!

 In a phenomenal new edition to the Mass Games, the show featured an aerial drone display for the first time in its history!
 The drones were no less coordinated than their human counterparts on the ground, and wowed spectators with a choreographed light display over the May Day Stadium (coincidentally the world’s largest).

 The theme of the “Glorious Fatherland” Mass Games was somewhat less bellicose than previous outings, omitting almost any mention of the DPRK’s rivals and instead opting for a more harmonious and peaceable message of friendship, economic development and closer ties with the DPRK’s allies.
 Of particular note was several declarations of friendship for the DPRK’s northern ally and biggest economic partner, the People’s Republic of China.
 In addition to the traditional Korean slogans and messages associated with the former Arirang Mass Games, a fair amount of Chinese was on display in order to reinforce this message of solidarity between the two nations.